The Lame Shall Enter First

 "The Lame Shall Enter First" is a novella by Flannery O'Connor.
-It was originally published in 1962 in The Sewanee Review and republished in 1965 in O'Connor's posthumous short story collection Everything That Rises Must Converge.
+It was originally published in The Sewanee Review (Summer 1962) and republished in 1965 in O'Connor's posthumous short story collection Everything That Rises Must Converge.
 It tells the story of an atheist social worker who decides that a juvenile delinquent's intelligence makes him worthier of his compassion than his own son, until the delinquent's Christianity becomes too conspicuous for him to ignore.
 The social worker believes that he can fix the delinquent's attitude by fixing his physical deformity, but the delinquent's problems are primarily spiritual in nature.
 The story is the longest short story O'Connor published during her lifetime.

 Plot summary

 Part One

 Following his wife's untimely death, local bureaucrat Sheppard raises his ten-year-old son Norton on his own.
 The two grieve in different ways.
 Sheppard, who thinks of himself as a good person, asserts that the best way to move on is to help others, and volunteers at the local reformatory.
 However, Norton engages in stress eating, which Sheppard sees as a sign of selfishness.
 In addition, Norton is not doing well at school.
 Sheppard scolds his son for continuing to grieve, but the story hints that he is still grieving himself and refuses to admit it.

 Sheppard feels that his talents are "wasted on Norton", and focuses on helping boys he deems worthier.
 He grows particularly interested in Rufus Johnson, a fourteen-year-old juvenile delinquent with an IQ of 140.
 An atheist, Sheppard believes his training in social work makes him better at counseling children than a priest.
 He attributes Johnson's failures to his mental hangups over his clubfoot, underprivileged upbringing, and troubled life at home.

 Over Norton's objections, Sheppard invites Johnson to live with him.
 He hopes that if he fosters Johnson's intellectual curiosity, Johnson will stop committing crimes.
 However, Johnson uses his intelligence in mischievous ways: he manipulates Sheppard by playing up his difficult upbringing, but behind Sheppard's back, he insults his host and mocks Norton's mother.
 He also racially abuses Sheppard's African-American cook.
 Norton tells his father about Johnson's misdeeds, but instead of disciplining Johnson, Sheppard criticizes his son for tattling.
 Even Johnson is appalled by Sheppard's self-righteousness.